thibaultmg/acm-rag-content/docs/acm/2.15/mce_acm_integration/main.md

 # multicluster engine operator with Red Hat Advanced Cluster Management integration

+If you are using multicluster engine operator and then you install Red Hat Advanced Cluster Management, you can access more multicluster management features, such as *Observability* and *Policy*.
+For integrated capability, see the following requirements:

+- You need to install Red Hat Advanced Cluster Management.
+See the Red Hat Advanced Cluster Management Installing and upgrading documentation.

+- See MultiClusterHub advanced configuration for details about Red Hat Advanced Cluster Management after you install.

+# Working with hosted clusters in Red Hat Advanced Cluster Management

+If you have multicluster engine operator clusters that are hosting multiple *hosted clusters*, you can bring those hosted clusters to a Red Hat Advanced Cluster Management hub cluster to manage with Red Hat Advanced Cluster Management components, such as *Application lifecycle* and *Governance*.

+## Integrated hosted control plane fleet management architecture pattern

+As your Red Hat Advanced Cluster Management for Kubernetes and multicluster engine for Kubernetes operator hosted control plane deployment scales, you can strategically manage resource requirements and maintain centralized visibility across your fleet.

+Consider the following guidance for an architecture pattern for managing hosted control plane clusters at scale.

+Red Hat Advanced Cluster Management for Kubernetes or multicluster engine for Kubernetes operator enables hosted control plane capabilities.
+While deployments often begin with a single hub cluster, scaling the number of hosted control plane clusters introduces several challenges.
+See the following examples:

+- **Resource consumption:** Resource requirements grow proportionally with the number of planes.

+- **Scaling complexity:** You must choose between scaling existing clusters or provisioning new ones.

+- **Management overhead:** Managing multiple hosting clusters individually becomes complex.

+- **Visibility gaps:** Maintaining centralized visibility and governance across disparate clusters is difficult.

+To address these challenges, implement a *hierarchical management pattern*, which is an architecture that separates the management logic from the hosting infrastructure.
+Learn more about this pattern in the sections that follow.

+Learn about the benefits of this architecture pattern in the following
+table:

+- Benefit: Centralized management - Description: Provides a single pane of glass for the entire fleet.

+- Benefit: Scalability - Description: Allows you to add multicluster engine operator clusters as needed to increase capacity.

+- Benefit: Resource optimization - Description: Focuses multicluster engine operator clusters on hosting and the Red Hat Advanced Cluster Management hub cluster on management.

+- Benefit: Operational efficiency - Description: Enables unified policy management and governance.

+- Benefit: Cost effectiveness - Description: Allows you to right-size each component for a specific role.

+### Central Red Hat Advanced Cluster Management hub cluster

+The central Red Hat Advanced Cluster Management hub cluster serves as the primary management and visibility layer for the following functions:

+- Provides a single console for end-to-end fleet management

+- Manages operational policies across the entire infrastructure

+- Enables comprehensive monitoring and governance capabilities

+### multicluster engine operator hosting infrastructure

+Deploy multiple multicluster engine operator clusters to serve as the physical hosting infrastructure for control planes.
+See the following functions of the multicluster engine operator hosting cluster:

+- Provides hosted control plane components with a smaller footprint than a full Red Hat Advanced Cluster Management installation.

+- Includes the management console and BareMetal infrastructure operators.

+- Optimizes for hosting workloads rather than high-level fleet management.

+### Implementation considerations

+Learn about the process and gather other important information for fleet management architecture.

+- The central Red Hat Advanced Cluster Management hub cluster manages both the multicluster engine operator clusters and the attached hosted control plane clusters

+- Policies and governance are applied consistently across the entire infrastructure.

+- Monitoring and alerting are centralized while hosting capacity remains distributed.

+See the following process overview:

+- **Deploy the central Red Hat Advanced Cluster Management hub cluster:** Establish this cluster as your primary management interface.

+- **Deploy multicluster engine operator clusters:** Use these as the hosting infrastructure for your control planes.

+- **Configure discovery:** Ensure the Red Hat Advanced Cluster Management hub cluster can manage both the multicluster engine operator clusters and the attached hosted control plane clusters.

+For detailed instructions on discovery configuration, see Discovering multicluster engine operator hosted clusters in Red Hat Advanced Cluster Management

+**Important:** A Red Hat Advanced Cluster Management cluster cannot manage another Red Hat Advanced Cluster Management cluster.

+If you have already deployed multiple Red Hat Advanced Cluster Management hub clusters to host control planes, use the following process for this pattern architecture:

+- **Convert Red Hat Advanced Cluster Management hosting clusters to multicluster engine operator:** Uninstall Red Hat Advanced Cluster Management and install multicluster engine operator on the clusters that are designated for hosting infrastructure.

+- **Preserve hosted control plane clusters:** Ensure the conversion process does not disrupt existing hosted control plane clusters.

+- **Designate the hub cluster:** Select one Red Hat Advanced Cluster Management cluster to serve as the central management hub cluster.

+To uninstall Red Hat Advanced Cluster Management from a cluster, follow the Uninstalling documentation.
+Then see the Installing multicluster engine operator documentation for installation instructions.

 ## Discovering multicluster engine operator hosted clusters in Red Hat Advanced Cluster Management

 If you have multicluster engine operator clusters that are hosting